 We read the fossil introduction from Layers of Learning and then made “sponge fossils.”
 This experiment shows how once-living material, like an animal bone, becomes filled with minerals.
 In fact, the minerals replace the bone.
 This is called permineralization.

-Our sponges were soaked in Epsom Salt water.
-The excess water was poured off, and then the sponges were left to dry for several days.
+We soaked our sponges in Epsom salt water.
+We poured off the water and then let the sponges dry for several days.
 They became hard as a rock.
 Real fossils also become rock as minerals replace the organic material.

 The chemical name of Epsom Salts is Magnesium Sulfate (MgSO4).
-We like to use the chemical names.
-During the experiments I try to remember to say “Magnesium Sulfate” instead of just Epsom Salts.
+During the experiments, I try to remember to say “Magnesium Sulfate” instead of just Epsom Salts.

 We recently went on a field trip to Stonerose, a place in Washington State where you can search for your own fossils.
 We also did a field trip to Emerald Creek National Park in Idaho where you can search for star garnets.